A Survey on Session-based Recommender Systems: Conventional SBRS approaches

 \subsection{Comparison of Conventional SBRS Approaches}

 After providing the main idea and key technical details of each class of conventional approaches for SBRSs, we present a comparison and summary of those approaches in this subsection.
-Specifically, in Table \ref{tab:ComConvention}, we compare these three classes of approaches in terms of their applicable scenarios, i.e., for which type of session data that an approach is suitable, pros, cons and the typical works. \begin{footnotesize}
+Specifically, in Table \ref{tab:ComConvention}, we compare these three classes of approaches in terms of their applicable scenarios, i.e., for which type of session data that an approach is suitable, pros, cons and the typical works.
+An empirical comparison on prediction accuracy of the first three classes of conventional SBRS approaches was conducted on seven datasets from domains including retail, music and news.
+The result shows KNN-based approaches especially the session-KNN achieve superior performance~\cite{jarv2019predictability}. \begin{footnotesize}

 \end{footnotesize}